MP-PROJECT-RAWAN-ALMUTAIRI/Client/README.md

 ### Admin Story
 - Delete users:  admin be able to spam any user if the rating is low with convincing reason.
-- Delete posts:  admin be able to delete the posts if they are inappropriate
+- Delete posts:  admin be able to delete the posts if they are inappropriate.
+- Delete comments:  admin is able to delete the comments if they are inappropriate.
+- Delete discussion:  admin be able to delete the discussion if they are inappropriate.

 <br/>